-The DNA Archive (or DNA Bank) is simply a storage facility for Glen buccal (cheek) swabs at the Animal Health Trust, along with pedigree data and health information.
+The DNA Archive (or DNA Bank) is simply a storage facility for Glen buccal (cheek) swabs, along with pedigree data and health information.

 Contributions to the DNA Archive are welcome from non-UK resident Glens, as well as those living in the UK … from Glens of all ages and health status.